 We embarked on our Venice Cruise Port adventure by booking a MSC Cruise through MSC Cruise’s Australian website.
 We have booked two cruises through this website and have found it very easy to navigate with good telephone support if you have any queries.
 MSC cruises often have special offers and on one of our cruises we were lucky enough to get a two for one deal.

 We arrived in Venice, our departure point for our Eastern Mediterranean Cruise.
 Exiting the arrivals hall we turned left and followed the covered walkway for 7 minutes until we came to the Alilaguna dock.
 We took the Orange Line Alilaguna waterbus to San Marco, (nine stops) it was a great way to get a feel for Venice.

-We walked through Piazza San Marco (Saint Marks Square) down a lane-way and across a bridge to our accommodation for the next two nights the Hotel San Gallo.
+We walked through Piazza San Marco (Saint Marks Square) down a lane-way and across a bridge to our hotel for the next two nights the Hotel San Gallo.
 Though Hotel San Gallo’s rooms are small, they were well laid out and beautifully decorated in Venetian style with shuttered windows overlooking the street below.

 The Staff were very accommodating, letting us leave our bags there after our cruise while waiting to catch our flight.
 Hotel San Gallo is within walking distance to many tourist attractions, we found it a great location for exploring.